 Regular Academic Year (Fall and Spring Terms)

-Eligible students may work no more than 20 hours per week during the active academic year (fall and spring terms).
+Eligible students may work no more than 25 hours per week during the active academic year (fall and spring terms).
+International students are restricted by their visas to working 20 hours per week, except during summer terms or recess.
 Student Employment tracks hours worked to ensure compliance.

 Summer Term, Winter Recess, Spring Recess